dotnet/docs-maui/docs/ios/deployment/ad-hoc.md

 ---
-title: "Provision a .NET MAUI iOS app for ad-hoc distribution"
+title: "Publish a .NET MAUI iOS app for ad-hoc distribution"
-description: "Learn how to provision a .NET MAUI iOS app for ad-hoc distribution." ms.date: 01/20/2023
+description: "Learn how to provision and publish a .NET MAUI iOS app for ad-hoc distribution." ms.date: 02/21/2023
 ---

-# Provision an iOS app for ad-hoc distribution
+# Publish an iOS app for ad-hoc distribution

 Ad-hoc distribution is primarily used for testing apps within a wide group of people, and is available for the Apple Developer Program and the Apple Developer Enterprise Program.
 Another use case for ad-hoc distribution is distribution within a company when App Store Connect isn't an option.